What is ‘Glow from Within’?

 Collagen is fantastic for pregnancy and breastfeeding as it is a natural protein that is already found in your body and synthesised by the body.
 It can help to avoid stretch marks during pregnancy plus getting enough collagen while pregnant is critical because it contains essential proteins that promote optimal health for a growing baby.
 It is however important to first check with your own health care provider regarding your specific needs while pregnant and nursing.
 It is also important that you check that you are using a high quality collage supplement which uses no chemicals in the extraction process as well as no fillers to bring down manufacturing costs for production.
 MOTHERKIND uses only enzymes in the process of extraction and ensures its manufacturing process is free from fillers and chemicals.

 Simply put, the daily dosage would mean 10 capsules per day at 2g per capsule which is simply too much to expect from consumers in terms of product compliance which is hy we recommend taking the daily dosage in any beverage because is dissolves seamlessly and is therefore much easier to consume this way.

 How is it made?

-Glow Mama Collagen Peptides are made from pasture-raised bovine hides.
+Glow from Within Collagen Peptides are made from pasture-raised bovine hides.
 The hides are first cleaned and soaked in hot water to remove the fat.
 They are then soaked in an alkaline or acid solution to facilitate the release of collagen.
 After, the hides are cooked in water with a temperature that fluctuates up to 190 degrees, to extract the collagen from the hides.
 Unlike the Beef Gelatin, the Collagen Peptides are broken down further with an enzyme treatment.
 The final steps are evaporation and milling, which results in the powder form of collagen or gelatin.
 The process does not involve high heat and results in a very fresh tasting product.